Mental Resilience and Neurofeedback

 - Consider adding our coaching services to your neurofeedback sessions.
 It can enhance the experience tremendously.
 Just reach out to us to inquire.

-Maybe you are seriously thinking about getting started with brain training but still have some questions.
+Maybe you’re about ready to start your brain training experience but still have a few questions.

 Is neurofeedback training safe?